zyderus/distroless-nodejs-docker/README.md

 A minimal and secure Node.js application built with distroless docker image using multi-stage build.

-### Why bother?

-- A standard Node.js Docker container built from typical base images can weigh over **1GB**.
-- By using Distroless images and multi-stage builds, the container reduces to just over **200MB** — making it lightweight, secure, and efficient.

 ### Key features:

 - 🐳 Dockerized Node.js App: Containerized for portability and consistency.